 So what exactly is the Heckfield Place’s interior style?
 Well, I’m sure each person would interpret it differently.
 In my mind, I like to refer to it as “Modern Georgian style”.

 It is classic, but not extravagant.
 It has a formal living vibe, but never too grand or fancy, rather more on the practical side.
-More importantly, it looks modern and relevant which can go well with modern homes, like you and me.
+More importantly, it looks chic and relevant which can go well with modern or contemporary homes, like yours and mine.

 Modern Georgian interior design – A field study of Heckfield Place